mcmanussliam/rnd/docs/src/README.md

-# nd-cli
+# Navigate Directory

-`nd-cli` is a terminal directory navigator that replaces repetitive `ls`/`cd` loops with indexed selection.
+`nd` is a terminal directory navigator that replaces repetitive `ls`/`cd` loops with indexed selection.

 It lists subdirectories in the current location, lets you move deeper by number,